 These Asian Chicken Drumsticks are only slightly spicy and pair well with many other BBQ favorites.

-- Serve some Classic Macaroni Salad along with the juicy drumsticks.
+- Serve some Classic Macaroni Salad or potato salad along with the juicy drumsticks.

 - A Creamy Pea Salad makes a nice contrast against the light sweetness of the Asian marinade on the chicken.